awsdocs/amazon-detective-admin-guide/doc_source/graph-admin-remove-member-accounts.md

 # Removing member accounts from a behavior graph<a name="graph-admin-remove-member-accounts"></a>

 The administrator account can remove member accounts from a behavior graph at any time\.

+Detective automatically removes member accounts that are terminated in AWS, except in the AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\) Regions\.

 When a member account is removed from a behavior graph, the following occurs\.
 + The member account is removed from **My member accounts**\.
 + Amazon Detective stops ingesting data from the removed account\.